Gijsreyn/learn-dsc/content/docs/initiate/level-3-the-input-output-and-manifest.md

 > [!TIP]
 > Wondering how you can get the input for the executable?
 Run `registry schema` or `dsc resource schema --resource Microsoft.Windows/Registry` to see the required and optional input.

-DSC wraps itself around the executable and calls it underneath.
+DSC wraps itself around the executable and calls it by spawning it as a _child process_.
 The same example can be called using `dsc` as followed:

 ```sh
 dsc resource get --resource Microsoft.Windows/Registry --input 'keyPath: HKCU'